fusioncharts/dev_centre_docs/fusiongrid/tutorials-fusiongrid/column-filter.md

 ---
 title: Export chart as image | FusionGrid
-description: This article talks about using row animations
+description: This article talks about using column filters
 heading: Column Filter
 ---